InDuDoNet+: A Deep Unfolding Dual Domain Network for Metal Artifact Reduction in CT Images: Experiments

 \subsection{Ablation Study}

-Fig.~\ref{figablaplus} shows the visual comparison between ``InDuDoNet+ w/o WNet'' and InDuDoNet+, where ``InDuDoNet+ w/o WNet'' means that we directly utilize the manually-segmented coarse prior image $\widetilde{X}_{c}$ as the final prior image $\widetilde{X}$, while omitting WNet in Fig.~\ref{figwnet}.
-Table~\ref{tabablanet} reports the quantitative evaluation.
-From these results, it is clear to find that WNet plays a significant role in boosting the MAR performance.
-This finely validates the analysis in Sec.~\ref{sec:priordesign} that the introduction of WNet is helpful for refining the thresholding-based prior segmentation result and such data-driven adjustment manner is more flexible.
+{\textbf{Network Module}.} Fig.~\ref{figablaplus} shows the visual comparison between ``InDuDoNet+ w/o WNet'' and InDuDoNet+ on the synthesized DeepLesion, where ``InDuDoNet+ w/o WNet'' means that we directly utilize the hand-crafted coarse prior segmentation image $\widetilde{X}_{c}$ as the final prior image $\widetilde{X}$, while omitting WNet in Fig.~\ref{figwnet}. {Table~\ref{tabablanet} reports the quantitative evaluation and Fig.~\ref{fig:nowbox} illustrates the corresponding boxplots for the PSNR and SSIM distributions on the entire dataset.} From the results, {we can find that 1) In ``InDuDoNet+ w/o WNet'', the hand-crafted segmentation manner would cause the large error in $\widetilde{Y}$, and then seriously affect the reconstruction performance of $S$ and largely impair the recovery quality of CT image $X$, leading to the severe performance degradation.
+Clearly, if the Prior-net is not properly designed, we cannot fully leverage the potential of the physical imaging mechanism in helping boost the MAR performance; 2) Due to the high learning flexibility of prior image, the embedding of WNet helps InDuDoNet+ achieve a significant MAR performance improvement.
+This finely validates the analysis in Sec.~\ref{sec:priordesign} that the introduction of WNet is helpful for refining the thresholding-based prior segmentation result and such data-driven adjustment manner is more flexible.} {It should be noted that we cannot perform an ablation study about the $\widetilde{S}$-net and $X$-net separately.
+As presented in Sec.~\ref{sec:details}, the proposed network structure (including prior-net, $\widetilde{S}$-net, and $X$-net) is correspondingly constructed based on an iterative optimization algorithm for solving the dual-domain model as Eq.~\eqref{o3}.
+Hence, $\widetilde{S}$-net and $X$-net are both an indispensable part of the entire InDuDoNet+.}